TheEndSky/Landing-page-carousel/README.md

 # JS, SWIPER JS, HTML, CSS

-The carousell was made using Swiper
+The carousel was made using Swiper

 *You can navigate by sliding the images, or clicking in the little thumbnails below